evanatyourservice/kron_torch/README.md

 **Basic hyperparameters:**

-TLDR: Start with a learning rate around 3x smaller than adam's.
+TLDR: Start with a learning rate around 3x smaller than adam's, and a weight decay 3-10x larger.
 There is no b2 or epsilon.

 These next 3 settings control whether a dimension's preconditioner is diagonal or triangular.
 For example, for a layer with shape (256, 128), triagular preconditioners would be shapes (256, 256)